Living Oceans cleanup team removing plastic debris on Scott Islands

 Continued Ocean Conservation

-This monumental effort underscores the urgent need for continued action to protect our oceans and wildlife from the relentless tide of plastic pollution.
-By partnering with collectives like Blue Friday, we help remove dangerous debris and preserve vital ecosystems.
+This monumental effort over the last two years underscores the urgent need for continued action to protect our oceans and wildlife from the relentless tide of plastic pollution.
+In that time, the Blue Friday initiative has grown substantially, demonstrating the power of purpose-driven shopping over traditional Black Friday consumerism.
 Together, we can continue to turn the tide and make a lasting impact on the health of our planet's oceans, ensuring they remain safe havens for wildlife and clean, thriving spaces for all to enjoy responsibly.

 Back to The Captain's Blog